nickjbrowning/cscs-docs/docs/platforms/cwp/index.md

 This is performed using the [project management tool][ref-account-waldur]

-Once invited to a project, you will receive an email, which you can need to create an account and configure [multi-factor authentification][ref-mfa] (MFA).
+Once invited to a project, you will receive an email, which you can need to create an account and configure [multi-factor authentication][ref-mfa] (MFA).

 ## Systems